bokeh/bokeh/docs/bokeh/source/docs/dev_guide/setup.rst

 If you have never used Git before, you can find links to several beginner tutorials and resources in the `Git documentation`_.

+If you intend to run bokehjs' tests and/or develop bokehjs, then we recommend installing `Git LFS`_ at this time as well.
+If you choose not to, this can be done at a later time and the repository updated.

 Install or update conda
 ~~~~~~~~~~~~~~~~~~~~~~~